-Plastic is lightweight, flexible, and colourful, but it’s also economical and fast to produce.
+Plastic is lightweight, flexible, and colourful, but it is also economical and fast to produce.
 These are the main reasons why there are so many plastic products and an increase in plastic waste.

-Although there is a lot of research about plastic packaging waste, little is known about the impact of hard plastic.
+Although there is a lot of research has been done into plastic packaging waste, little is known about the impact of hard plastic.

 As we know, plastic packaging creates a lot of waste but when we buy a bottle of water, the mass of the plastic is only about 2% of its total weight.